 Rental property owners, like flippers, have to make sure that their investments are well-maintained, which requires additional capital.
 However, their consistent cash flow and tax breaks offset the cost of maintenance.

-Many rental property owners in Anne Arundel County use their investments as supplemental income to help save for retirement, college, or even just extra vacation money.
+Many rental property owners use their investments as supplemental income to help save for retirement, college, or even just extra vacation money.

-Since most of these investors have other full-time jobs, many rely on a professional property management company to handle the day-to-day tasks associated with being a landlord.
-From routine maintenance tasks to rent collection and tenant screening, property management makes owning a rental property in Anne Arundel County a breeze.
+Since most rental property investors have other full-time jobs, many rely on a professional property management company to handle the day-to-day tasks associated with being a landlord.
+From routine maintenance tasks to rent collection and tenant screening, property management makes owning a rental property a breeze.

 Flippers, on the other hand, may have to dedicate the majority of their time to balancing the cost-benefit ratio and ensuring that a home’s renovation will be worth the effort when they resell.
 Contractor hours are also a common concern, so these investors often spend a lot of time being hands-on with projects to ensure a timely completion.

-With the assistance of the right property management company in Anne Arundel County, landlords can successfully benefit from multiple rental properties at once.
+With the assistance of the right property management company, landlords can successfully benefit from multiple rental properties at once.
 Flippers, on the other hand, commonly invest in one house at a time, banking on a high return rate at the end to pay the bills.

-With flipping profits averaging 30%, flippers may have a hard time finding the “golden egg” projected on television renovation shows, which often show homes exceeding a $100,000 profit or more.
-More common are houses that see a $20,000-$40,000 profit off a single flip.
+With flipping profits averaging around 35%, flippers may have a hard time finding the “perfect project” they may see on television renovation shows, which often show homes exceeding a $100,000 profit or more.
+On the other hand, houses that see a $20,000-$40,000 profit off a single flip are more common.

-To be successful, flippers first need to budget for buying the property and then carefully estimate the cost of upgrades and repair work.
+To succeed, flippers must first budget for buying the property and then carefully estimate the cost of upgrades and repair work.
 They also have to work with private companies for financing and find quality, licensed contractors who will work within managed budgets.
 Another cost comes when the investor tries to sell the property.

-A flipper will often uses a brokerage company that will charge 6% of the total sale price.
+A flipper will often use a brokerage company that will charge 6% of the total sale price.
 If flippers aren’t careful money managers, they may find themselves losing money with their flips.

 Flipping homes for an income is a riskier type of venture for most individuals due to market swings and the need for a deep understanding of how to realistically renovate and market a property.